volcanofly/Chinese-Divination/README.md

 Step 3: python ./zhanbu.py

-The result is only for the question you asked this time.
-All the results directly come from Yi Jing.
+The output answer is only for the question you asked this time.
+All the 64 possible answers are directly coming from Yi Jing.
 If you need explanation, please find it yourself.